Are You Foster Parenting a Family Member?

 Taking over parental duties can create a sensitive situation with a relative who is unfit to perform them, and may redefine traditional family roles.
 KinGAP covers the legal process that ensures your care is uninhibited by possible challenges from birth parents until reunification is possible.
 Another appeal of KinGAP is that it allows for the permanency of a child to be established without birth parents’ rights being terminated.

-If you are a currently providing care to a relative, talk to your case worker to find out if KinGAP is the right choice for you.
+If you are a currently providing care to a child in care, talk to your case worker to find out if KinGAP is the right choice for you.